redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 yarn rw prisma migrate dev
 ```

-To make our lives easier, let's scaffold the screens necessary to create/update/delete an image, then we'll worry about what we need to do to add the uploader:
+To make our lives easier, let's scaffold the screens necessary to create/update/delete an image, then we'll worry about adding the uploader:

 ```terminal
 yarn rw generate scaffold image
 ```

-Now head to http://localhost:8910/images/new and let's figure this out:
+Now head to http://localhost:8910/images/new and let's figure this out!

 ![New image scaffold](https://user-images.githubusercontent.com/300/82694608-653f0b00-9c18-11ea-8003-4dc4aeac7b86.png)